SnehaPopuri/car-dashboard-ui/README.md

 ## License

-This project is licensed under the MIT License - you can see the license file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - React Gauge Component for gauge visualizations
 - FontAwesome for icons
 - Tailwind CSS for styling
+- Firebase for real-time database